 Catnip is a plant that attracts cats and has a ridiculous effect on them.
 When cats smell it, they become crazy, and when ingested, they become relaxed.

 To grow catnip, you need to find a bright location where you can grow it under partial sun.
 This herb is also sensitive to heat and drought.

 This plant prefers cool environments and cannot tolerate hot temperatures.
-That’s why you need to avoid growing this herb under the intense sun and should provide it with 4 hours of sunlight per day.
+That’s why you need to avoid growing this herb under the intense sun and should provide it with four hours of sunlight per day.

-So, I hope you enjoy growing all of these partial sun herbs, and if you have any questions or thoughts, please post them in the comments below!
+So, I hope you enjoy growing all of these partial sun herbs!
+And if you have any questions or thoughts, please post them in the comments below!